15 Expats Talk about Health Insurance and Healthcare in Croatia

 We asked people if they have access to good medical care in Croatia.
 They wrote:

 "Croatia has a public healthcare system that provides free or low-cost healthcare services to its citizens.
 Healthcare services are provided by a network of hospitals, clinics, and health centers throughout the country.
 Primary care is provided by general practitioners, while specialized care is provided by specialists in various fields.
 Croatia also has a number of private healthcare providers that offer a range of services, including medical check-ups, diagnostic tests, and treatments.
-In addition, Croatia has a number of health insurance companies that offer coverage for medical expenses," remarked one in Croatia.
+In addition, Croatia has a number of health insurance companies that offer coverage for medical expenses," wrote a person living in Croatia.

 About the Author